plone/documentation/develop/plone/misc/email.rst

 .. note::
   Using a mail queue is recommended for production sites.

-To enable the queue, go to the ZMI and the MailHost tool.
+To enable the queue, go to the Management Interface and the MailHost tool.
 Here, check the "Use mail queue" setting and set the "Queue directory".
 The queue directory is given as an absolute path on your server, must have a maildir layout (it needs the directories 'cur', new' and 'tmp' in it) and must be writeable by the system